git-trending-rank/git-trending-rank.github.io/content/post/trending-weekly-2025年第36周.md

       koog</a></p>
 				<p>
-      Koog is the official Kotlin framework for building and running robust, scalable and production-ready AI agents across all platforms – from backend services to Android and iOS, JVM, and even in-browser environments.
+      Koog is the official Kotlin framework for building predictable, fault-tolerant and enterprise-ready AI agents across all platforms – from backend services to Android and iOS, JVM, and even in-browser environments.
 Koog is based on our AI products expertise and provides proven solutions for complex LLM and AI problems
     </p>
 				<div class="repo-stats">
 					<div>